tiltowait/Keyboardio-Model01-Firmware/README.md

 Qukeys is currently used for only a single key (tap Alt for Enter, or hold for Alt).
 A simpler solution may be possible.

 [`Kaleidoscope-HostPowerManagement`](https://github.com/keyboardio/Kaleidoscope-HostPowerManagement) is currently disabled because of a bug in upstream.
 I will be revisiting it sometime in the future.

+[`Kaleidoscope-ProperShifting`](https://github.com/tiltowait/Kaleidoscope-ProperShifting) is my own, custom plugin.

+[`Kaleidoscope-AutoShift`](https://github.com/tiltowait/Kaleidoscope-AutoShift) is another plugin written by me.
+I have it disabled by default, but it's included for development purposes.

 ## Special Thanks